5 Volunteer-Free Fall Family Events

 Planning tips:

-• Find a friend and hike the trail ahead of time to confirm you know where to go, how long it will take, and that it’s kid friendly.
+- Find a friend and hike the trail ahead of time to confirm you know where to go, how long it’ll take, and that it’s kid friendly and accessible.
 Make sure there will be plenty of parking available at the trailhead.

-• Have some tricks up your sleeve to keep weary kids (and grown-ups) engaged along the way.
+- Have some tricks up your sleeve to keep weary kids (and grown-ups) engaged along the way.
 For example, try to find as many different colors of leaves as you can.
-Or look for trees shaped like letters of the alphabet!
+Or look for familiar designs in all the surrounding nature—such as animal shapes or letters of the alphabet!

-• Be sure to pack extra water, bug spray, a first-aid kit, and sunscreen, just in case!
+- Be sure to pack extra water, bug spray, a flash light, a first-aid kit, and sunscreen!

 2. Pumpkin Patch Meet Up